NEONScience/NEON-Data-Skills/tutorials/R/AIS-data/AIS-QF-tutorial/download-NEON-AIS-data/download-NEON-AIS-data.md

 * Download NEON AIS data using the `neonUtilities` package.
 * Understand how data sets are formatted and load them into R for analysis.
-* Separate data collected at different sensor locations using the horizontalPosition (`HOR`) variable.
+* Separate data collected at different sensor locations using the horizontalPosition variable.
 * Understand and filter data using quality flags.

 ## Things You'll Need To Complete This Tutorial